deepakrjain/guest-onboarding/codebase.md

     try {
         const { fullName, mobileNumber, purpose, stayDates, email } = req.body;

-        // Ensure stayDates is correctly parsed into Date objects const updatedStayDates = {
+        const updatedStayDates = {
             from: new Date(stayDates.from),
             to: new Date(stayDates.to),